Robbie Grossman Player Props: Rangers vs. Red Sox

 Robbie Grossman At The Plate

-- Grossman has driven in a run in 19 games this year (30.6%), including nine games with more than one RBI (14.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Grossman has had at least one RBI in 31.7% of his games this year (20 of 63), with two or more RBI nine times (14.3%).
+He has also accounted for three or more of his team's runs in four contests.

+- In 28 of 63 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.